dajoni/phone-booking/TASK.md

 - iPhone X
 - Nokia 3310

+The number of team members and available phones will be increasing over time.

+# TASK
-Please create an service that allows a phone to be booked / returned.
+Please create an service that supports the following features:
+* View available phones
+* Book a phone
+* Return a phone
+* View details about a phone

 The following information should also be available for each phone
 * Availability (Yes / No)